Reduction for branching multiplicities: Examples

-In this section, we only consider the case $G \subset \hG=G \times G$, for a given classical group $G$.
+In this section, we only consider the case $G \subset \hG=G \times G$, for a given classical group $G$ of type $A$ or $B$.
 In particular, we use Notation~\ref{nota:tensor_product_case}.
-In each case, we have a vector space $V$ endowed with a basis $(e_1,\dots,e_n)$ and eventually a bilinear form.
-In types $B,C,D$, we choose a bilinear form $\beta$ (quadratic or symplectic) such that $\beta(e_i,e_j) \neq 0$ if and only if $j=n+1-i$.
-With this convention, the set of diagonal resp. triangular matrices in the corresponding group is a maximal torus $T$ resp.
+In each case, we have a vector space $V$ endowed with a basis $(e_1,\dots,e_n)$ and eventually a symmetric bilinear form.
+In type $B$, we choose the bilinear form $\beta$ such that $\beta(e_i,e_j) =1$ if and only if $j=n+1-i$, and equals $0$ otherwise.
+With this convention, the set of diagonal resp. triangular matrices in $G$ is a maximal torus $T$ resp.
 Borel subgroup $B$.

 The classical Grassmannians $\Gr=G/P$ occur.
 The Schubert varieties in $\Gr$ are indexed by subsets $I$ of $\{1,\dots,n\}$ in the following way:

 This also gives a bijection between a set of subsets of $\{1,\dots,n\}$ and $W^P$.
 Moreover, set $\overline \imath =n+1-i$. and $I^\vee = \{\overline \imath \, | \, i \in I\}$.
 This operation is the Poincaré duality: $\tau^{I}=\tau_{I^\vee}$.